 Pay attention to regular screenings to prevent serious chronic illnesses

-My favorite part of that first visit is getting to know you, your challenges, and discussing ways that I can help you achieve your healthcare goals.
+My favorite part of a patient appointment is getting to know you, your challenges, and discussing ways that I can help you achieve your healthcare goals.
 Listening to your concerns helps me to understand you as a complete person.
-As we discuss solutions, I know that you are investing in your own health.
-If you do nothing else, please be proactive in taking care of this precious gift.
-Your continuity of care takes precedence.
+I also value health education.
+Validating health information with me as your physician is important.

 You can find this practitioner at the following clinics:Oregon City Clinic